-Standard processing for 30 days – it takes 6 Business Days for your application to be processed, and you must pay USD 20.00.
+Standard processing for 30 days – it takes 7 days for your application to be processed, and you must pay USD 20.00.

-Rush processing for 30 days – your visa arrives within 4 Business Days, and you are charged USD 30.00.
+Rush processing for 30 days – your visa arrives within 4 days, and you are charged USD 30.00.

-Standard processing for 60 days – it takes 6 Business Days, for your application to be processed, and you must pay USD 20.00.
+Standard processing for 60 days – it takes 7 days, for your application to be processed, and you must pay USD 20.00.

-Rush processing for 60 days – your visa arrives within 4 Business Days, and you are charged USD 30.00.
+Rush processing for 60 days – your visa arrives within 4 days, and you are charged USD 30.00.

 How long is the Madagascar Visa valid for?